Eppo-exp/eppo-docs/docs/feature-flags/use-cases/02-experiment-assignment.md

 Once assignments have begun, they will need to be logged to your data warehouse to be analyzed by Eppo.
 All SDKs take in a callback function that is called with the assignment parameters (`subject_id`, `experiment_id`, `timestamp`, etc.) passed in when assignment are made.
 That function is completely managed by you - the only requirement is that the assignment data eventually makes it to your warehouse.

-Congrats on setting up your first Eppo randomized experiment!
+Congratulations on setting up your first Eppo randomized experiment!
 Refer to our analysis set up guide to connect Eppo to your data warehouse and easily analyze the results.